Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 All of these logics have in common that they can prove only properties that hold \emph{for all} (combinations of) executions, that is, they prove the \emph{absence} of bad (combinations of) executions; to achieve that, their judgments \emph{overapproximate} the possible executions of a program.
 Overapproximate logics cannot prove the \emph{existence} of (combinations of) executions, and thus cannot establish certain interesting program properties, such as the presence of a bug or non-determinism.

 To overcome this limitation, recent work~\cite{ReverseHL,IncorrectnessLogic,ISL,CISL,InsecurityLogic} proposed Hoare logics that can prove the \emph{existence} of (individual) executions, for instance, to \emph{disprove} functional correctness.
 We call such Hoare logics \emph{underapproximate}.
 Tools based on underapproximate Hoare logics have proven useful for finding bugs on an industrial scale~\cite{Blackshear2018,Gorogiannis2019,Distefano2019,Le2022}.
-More recent work~\cite{RHLE,OutcomeLogic,maksimovic2022exact} has proposed Hoare logics that combine underapproximate and overapproximate reasoning.
+More recent work has proposed Hoare logics that combine underapproximate and overapproximate reasoning \thibault{for single executions, such as Outcome Logic~\cite{OutcomeLogic} and Exact Separation Logic~\cite{maksimovic2022exact}, and for $\forall^* \exists^*$-hyperproperties, such as RHLE~\cite{RHLE}.} \peter{Another recent work, BiKAT~\cite{BiKat}, can be used to prove $\forall \exists$-properties between two programs $C_1$ and $C_2$, by providing an \emph{alignment witness} $W$ that overapproximates the behavior of $C_1$ and underapproximates the behavior of $C_2$, and proving that $W$ satisfies a relevant $\forall \forall$-property, which the authors demonstrate by providing inference rules for foward and backward simulations ($\forall \exists$-properties).
+BiKAT can also in principle be used to prove $\exists \forall$-properties, by essentially proving the negation of a $\forall \exists$-property, \ie by proving that no such alignment witness $W$ exists, but the authors provide no inference rules for $\exists \forall$-properties.}

 \mypar{The problem}